virtual-labs/exp-wooden-pattern-dei/experiment/theory.md

 (vii) Back saw (viii) Dovetail saw<br>
 (ix) Miter saw with miter box.

-### Allowances:
+### Pattern Allowances:
-A pattern is always larger in size when compared to normal casting, because it carries certain allowances due to mechanical reasons and metallurgical reasons for example, shrinkage allowance is the result of metallurgical phenomenon whereas machining, draft, and other allowances are provided on the patterns because of mechanical reasons.
+A pattern is always made slightly larger than the final casting to account for various mechanical and metallurgical factors.
+These allowances ensure that the final casting has the required shape and dimensions.

-The various pattern allowances are:<br>
+The different types of pattern allowances are:
-(a) Shrinkage or contraction allowance.<br>
+1. Shrinkage or Contraction Allowance: Compensates for the shrinkage of metal as it cools.<br>
-(b) Machining or finishing allowance.<br>
+2. Machining or Finishing Allowance: Extra material is added to allow for machining and finishing.<br>
-(c) Draft or topper allowance.<br>
+3. Draft or Taper Allowance: Ensures easy removal of the pattern from the mould without damaging it.<br>
-(d) Distortion or camber allowance.<br>
+4. Distortion or Camber Allowance: Given to counteract possible warping or distortion of the casting during cooling.<br>
-(e) Shake or rapping allowance
+5. Shake or Rapping Allowance: Accounts for the slight movement of the pattern while removing it from the mould.<br>